andijakl/ParentActivityPlanner/README.md

     *   In the Firebase project console, navigate to "Authentication".
     *   Click "Get started".
     *   Enable the "Email/Password" and "Google" sign-in methods.
+    *   **Authorize Domains**:
+        *   Still in the Authentication section, go to the "Settings" tab.
+        *   Under "Authorized domains", click "Add domain".
+        *   Add `localhost` (this is crucial for local development).
+If your app runs on a specific port like `localhost:9002` and you still face issues, ensure `localhost` is sufficient.
+Firebase usually treats `localhost` broadly for development.
+        *   If deploying to a custom domain later, add that domain here as well.
 3.  **Enable Firestore Database**:
     *   Navigate to "Firestore Database".
     *   Click "Create database".